Alauddin-24434/Interview-questions/README.md

 promises
 ## What is closure in js?
 In javascript, a closure refers to a function that has access to variables even after parents function has finished executing.

+# Html
+## What are sementic html tags?
+Sementic html tags provide meaning to the content they wrap.
+Example include header,footer,article and section making it easier for search engines and developers to understand the page structure.